Jeremi360/Sharpy/README.md

 ```

-- this also means easier dealing with types, beacuse you can do this:
+- this also means easier dealing with types, because you can do this:

 ```coffee
 model<SomeModel> some_var;